-The Teacher Collins syndrome can cause other complications depending on the degree of the affected person’s condition, in severe cases it leads to respiratory problems, cleft palate, hearing loss and sight.
+The Teacher Collins syndrome can cause other complications depending on the affected person’s condition; in severe cases, it leads to respiratory problems, cleft palate, hearing loss, and sight.

 But it was not until 1977 that a New York Times article dealing with this genetic disorder first attracted the attention of readers of the time in the United States.

-The important thing is that the society is educated and knows the Teacher Collins syndrome in depth as well as the relatives of the patients so that they understand the condition of the affected and how they could help him.
+The important thing is that the society is educated and knows the Teacher Collins syndrome in-depth and the relatives of the patients so that they understand the condition of the affected and how they could help him.

-The mutant gene that develops the syndrome is not hereditary and neither is it curable, however, thanks to advances in medicine it can be managed with reconstructive surgery, hearing aids, speech therapy, among other methods that depend on the patient’s condition. suffers
+The mutant gene that develops the syndrome is not hereditary.
+Neither is it curable; however, thanks to advances in medicine, it can be managed with reconstructive surgery, hearing aids, and speech therapy, among other methods that depend on the patient’s condition. suffers

-However, it is essential that the parents of the affected person study themselves to determine if the genetic disorder comes from them, since the father could suffer from the same syndrome in a mild way without a clinical diagnosis, which would increase to 50% the possibility of have another child with this condition.
+However, the parents of the affected person must study themselves to determine if the genetic disorder comes from them since the father could suffer from the same syndrome gently without a clinical diagnosis, which would increase to 50% the possibility of having another child with this condition.

-The characteristics of people suffering from the Teacher Collins syndrome vary depending on the degree of affection, even for having mild or moderate features, remain undiagnosed until reaching a mature age, just when the body has fully developed.
+The characteristics of people suffering from the Teacher Collins syndrome vary depending on the degree of affection; even having mild or moderate features remains undiagnosed until reaching a mature age, just when the body has fully developed.

 To identify patients with this condition, some of the following physical patterns can be observed: